Oregon Certified Agricultural Mediation Program (OCAMP)

 - Wetlands Determinations

 - Farm Labor Disputes

 - Any dispute involving a producer or USDA agency

 - Parties may initiate mediation as prevention, prior to an adverse decision

 How much does mediation cost?

 OCAMP provides free mediation services to the agricultural community in Oregon on issues involving a USDA agency.
 For other agricultural issues, OCAMP will provide the first four hours of mediation services free of charge.
-At that point, a rate of $100/hour will be charged to each party for additional services.
+At that point, a rate of $175/session will be charged to each party for additional sessions.
 A sliding scale can be applied as appropriate.

 How do I request mediation through OCAMP?

 Mail: Oregon Certified Agricultural Mediation Program

 PO Box 1594